 While the two do not have to be with the same company, they often are.

 While not solely about developing or designing a website, inbound is critical to a successful website.
-Basically inbound marketing is having answers for questions people are asking, and being there when they ask.
+Basically, inbound marketing is having answers to questions people are asking, and being there when they ask.
 Inbound efforts involve social media, content development, SEM, and email campaigns to name a few.

 While any page of your site can be a “landing page” in that it’s where the visitor first enters your site, in marketing terms a landing page is a lead-generating page that is focused on one single purpose (a strong CTA).
 It often does not have full site navigation and always has a form allowing you to collect the lead’s information.